Trump blocked from Twitter for 12 hours after appeal to rioters

 Source: www.fox32chicago.com

-Twitter says if he doesn't delete three tweets he won't be allowed back on the platform.
+Twitter says if he does not delete three tweets he will not be allowed back on the platform.

 More in www.bbc.co.uk